w3f/Grants-Program/applications/paid.md

 * Alice sends signed agreement to Bob, which then executes the agreement request party signatures.

-* Signed agreement is stored on chain and off chain and PAID worflow is created, compiled and registered.
+* Signed agreement is stored on chain and off chain and PAID workflow is created, compiled and registered.

+* Attestation and Verifiable Credentials for Signatures.

+* Two-Step Verification how Proof of Citizenship.

 * On Contract execution, workflow is executed by a workflow gateway, which whitelist allowed users.

 * Contracts calls that are integrated with oracles are called and allows:
  * Applies agreement terms (terms must be classify to numeric, similar to ML Classification)
  * Verify agreement terms subjects (Only supports token price subject in first release)
+ * Handle reputation of signatures and this information can share with other oracles o partys, above approve of users.

 ### Previous Work